cscart/docs/en/user_guide/addons/vendor_debt_payout/configure.rst

 *****************************************************
-How To: Configure the Vendor-to-Admin Payments Add-on
+How To: Configure Vendor-to-Admin Payments Add-on
 *****************************************************